The $38 Trillion Opportunity: Why Institutional Capital Is Flooding Into Longevity

 For institutional investors pursuing early-stage longevity biotech funding rounds, the opportunity is clear but demands precision:

-• Capital concentration: 84% of deal volume in US, with $2.65 billion to discovery platforms
+- Capital concentration: Capital concentration: the majority of deal volume concentrated in the US, with $2.65 billion allocated to discovery platforms

 The healthspan economy represents one of the defining investment opportunities of the 21st century, with the potential to unlock $38 trillion in economic value while fundamentally transforming healthcare from reactive disease management to proactive aging intervention.